jlengrand/jlengrand.github.io/_posts/2012-05-13-fusion-de-donnees-sonar-sous-marines.markdown

 Here is an example of sonar image manually segmented by two different experts.
 Observe how the results are similar, but also different at the same time.

 <a href="http://dl.dropbox.com/u/4286043/expert.png"><img class="aligncenter" src="http://dl.dropbox.com/u/4286043/expert.png" alt="" border="0" /></a>

-Here is the results I got using my fully automated method :
+Here are the results I got using my fully automated method :

 <a href="http://dl.dropbox.com/u/4286043/algo.png"><img class="aligncenter" src="http://dl.dropbox.com/u/4286043/algo.png" alt="" border="0" /></a>